slava-vishnyakov/chatlet/README.md

 chat("What's the weather like in New York City?", tools=[get_weather], tool_choice="get_weather")
 ```

-You can customize the behavior of Chatette by passing additional parameters:
+You can customize the behavior of Chatlet by passing additional parameters:

 ```python
 response = chat("Tell me a story", temperature=0.7, max_tokens=100)